 What to See in Christmas Town

 Christmas Town is more than just a bunch of lights.
 With a park ticket, visitors can also experience six different holiday shows.
 Warm up with peppermint hot chocolate and enjoy musical tributes, a cappella singing and even ice skating shows!
 Shows are appropriate for all members of the family.
 They fill up fast, so be sure to get there with enough time to get a seat!

 Before the sun went down and the lights came up we wandered into Oktoberfest and jumped on Verbolten, an indoor/outdoor roller coaster.
-Although I couldn’t feel much of my face afterwards, I left the ride invigorated by the cold air, fast speeds, drops and twists.
-We walked to the Das Festhaus to experience the O’Tannenbaum light show, centered around a fifty foot evergreen.
+Although I couldn’t feel much of my face afterward, I left the ride invigorated by the cold air, fast speeds, drops and twists.
+We walked to the Das Festhaus to experience the O’Tannenbaum light show, centered around a fifty-foot evergreen.
 As we made our way out of Oktoberfest, we waited in a short line to board the Nacht Tower.
-The views from the air are breath taking, riders can see the glow of all eight million lights twinkling below them.
-Be careful not to drop your phone if you take pictures and bundle up — it get cold up there!
+The views from the air are breathtaking, riders can see the glow of all eight million lights twinkling below them.
+Be careful not to drop your phone if you take pictures and bundle up — it gets cold up there!